Vyral/marc-highfill-recruiting/_posts/2022-09-13-5-things-you-should-have-in-your-marketing-plan.md

 **2\.
 Frequency of number of contacts.** The number of touches for each contact should increase as the likelihood of referrals increases.
 A higher chance of referral means more touch points.
 You should reach out to your database a minimum of once a month.

+{% include pullquote.html %}

 **3\.
-Mixed mediums.** To reduce the chances of your contacts getting bored with your marketing and ask you for fewer touch points, mix up how you reach out.
+Mixed mediums.** To reduce the chances of your contacts getting bored with your marketing and getting you fewer touch points, mix up how you reach out.
 Use direct mail, email, texts, phone calls, social media, and in-person touch points so your database stays engaged.&nbsp;

 **4\.
-Marketing Message.** Messages should be fun, informative, desired and appreciated.&nbsp;
+Marketing message.** Messages should be fun, informative, desired and appreciated.&nbsp;

 **5\.
 A call to action.** Each marketing piece should have a clear call to action.
 This must be included so people have a good reason to reach out and ask for real estate help.